Kimi-cyber/ST-GraphSAGE/README.md

 ---

-This research demonstrates the potential of integrating GraphSAGE with GRU for predicting well interference in shale gas exploration.
+This research demonstrates the potential of integrating GraphSAGE with Recurrent Neural Networks for predicting well interference in shale gas exploration.
 The methodology proves robust and adaptable, paving the way for more accurate and reliable production forecasts in the industry.